a-certain-dude/Happy-Birthday-compose-android/README.md

 # Learning Compose - Android Basics
 Welcome to the **Learning Compose - Android Basics** self-learning course!
+This course is designed to help you get started with **Jetpack Compose** by building your first Android app
+Welcome to the **Learning Compose - Android Basics** self-learning course!
 This course is designed to help you get started with **Jetpack Compose** by building your first Android app.

 ## Course Link